ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 community.general
 ~~~~~~~~~~~~~~~~~

+- The ldap_attr module has been deprecated and will be removed in a later release; use ldap_attrs instead.
 - airbrake_deployment - Add deprecation notice for ``token`` parameter and v2 api deploys.
 This feature will be removed in community.general 3.0.0.
 - clc_aa_policy - The ``wait`` option had no effect and will be removed in community.general 3.0.0.
 - clc_aa_policy - the ``wait`` parameter will be removed.
 It has always been ignored by the module.